 - Explore the possibility of a multilayer data and information hub: There is a need to bring together data, methodologies, science and best practices on marine litter and microplastics at the national, regional and global level.
-In terms of data, an information hub could incorporate in situ data, data from satellites and remote sensing, global models and citizen science. - Analyze data availability and data gaps: There is a need to understand the availabilitz and quality of information on the sources, flows, extent, risks, impacts and exposure covering the full life cycle of plastics and microplastics exists and for what geographic locations, national and regional.
+In terms of data, an information hub could incorporate in situ data, data from satellites and remote sensing, global models and citizen science. - Analyze data availability and data gaps: There is a need to understand the availability and quality of information on the sources, flows, extent, risks, impacts and exposure covering the full life cycle of plastics and microplastics what exists, and for what geographic locations, national and regional.
 This would also help inform capacity building efforts in Small Island Developing States and other countries with less developed monitoring systems. - Promote research and the link between science and policy: There is a need to make scientific information accessible and useable for policy through improving the science-policy interface.
-Additionally, the are many research topics related to marine litter and microplastics where more information is needed.
+On many issues, there is sufficient information to act now to address concerns, but additionally, there are many research topics related to marine litter and microplastics where more information is needed.
 A mechanism for bringing together scientific knowledge, research and efforts of different global bodies and researchers could be explored. - International collaboration on monitoring: International collaboration between stakeholders is essential.
 A global mechanism for monitoring could be considered in order to help inform policy and assist in reaching global ambitions, legal reform and improve knowledge on marine litter and microplastics. - Timing: A global partnership or informal mechanism on monitoring could be a short term option in order to promote short-term wins while pursuing longer term objectives.
 Keeping the status quo will not result in the action needed; however, there is a need for action even without a global instrument entering into force.
-Following the example of the Minamata Convention, a global partnerships could be established in parallel with the negotiating process.
+Following the example of the Minamata Convention, a global partnership could be established in parallel with the negotiating process.